wknums/auto-assessment-assist/README.md

 Test that your environment is working:

-in the vscode environment, open a terminal and execute the following commands to activate your virtual environment and run a test:
+in the vscode environment, open a terminal and execute the following commands to activate your virtual environment log in to azure and run a test:

-    *.venv\scripts\activate
+    .venv\scripts\activate

     pip install -r requirements.txt

+    azd login

     cd o1-assessment

-    python awreason.py --pdf_file ".\sample_pdfs\Managing your driving and vehicle licenses in Autoria.pdf" --promptfile ".\prompts\sample_prompt.txt" --output ".\sample_grading_results"*
+    python awreason.py --pdf_file ".\sample_pdfs\Managing your driving and vehicle licenses in Autoria.pdf" --promptfile ".\prompts\sample_prompt.txt" --output ".\sample_grading_results"

 This should run a sample assessment against the sample pdf file provided, show the output in the terminal and the output directory used in the above command.
+Note that the --output paramter expects an output filepath, but if it points to a directory, it will generate a result file with default name startng with the source file name in that folder - if the folder does not exist it will create it.